 Events play a vital role in the civic and cultural life of a city.
 They bring people together for shared experiences, celebrations and competitions, and promote wellbeing.
 A city with vibrant festivals and events is one envied for its lifestyle, attracting visitors from diverse places and engendering local pride.
-Adelaide is renowned for our festivals.
-Our geographic layout and topography, that we are a city in a park, makes Adelaide a competitive event location choice.
+Adelaide is brilliant at events, and we are renowned for our festivals.
+Our geographic layout and topography makes our city truly a venue of choice.
 We are affordable, have culturally sophisticated and curious audiences and have a plethora of 'add on' experiences in hospitality and accommodation to draw on destination tourism.

-These Guidelines are a mechanism to share the best practices that City of Adelaide leads with our partners to create an exciting and culturally enriching Adelaide experience, while also contributing significantly to the State.
-The Adelaide Events Guidelines promote Adelaide event sites as venues of choice and facilitates care and maintenance of our Park Lands.
+These Guidelines are a mechanism to share the best practices that City of Adelaide undertakes with our partners to create an exciting and culturally enriching Adelaide experience, while also contributing significantly to the State.
+The Adelaide Events Guidelines promote Adelaide event sites as venues of choice.

 A strong creative culture has many positive impacts; improving local and state-wide economy, health and wellbeing, social engagement, employment and education outcomes.
-The Adelaide Fringe remains the second biggest Fringe event in the world after Edinburgh and the demand for events in the Park Lands continues to grow.
-Council aims to host and support increasingly accessible and inclusive community events to ensure all who attend, regardless of accessibility needs, can take part and benefit from the rich experiences on offer.
+The Adelaide Fringe remains the second biggest Fringe event in the world after Edinburgh and the demand for events in the Park Lands continues to grow, and there is a healthy optimism for a return of pre-COVID attendances, and a return to the pattern of continued growth, once safe to do so, among Adelaide events and festivals.
+Council is setting future directions in order to harness this growth and energy and attract more visitors to enjoy outdoor events in our beautiful city.
+Council aims to host and support increasingly accessible and inclusive events to ensure all who attend, regardless of accessibility needs, can take part and benefit from the rich experiences on offer.

 The purpose of the Adelaide Events Guidelines is to provide all the information necessary for Council and the community to understand and adhere to the management framework for hosting events in the city.
-The approaches outlined in these Guidelines aim to strike a balance between promoting our city event sites as locations of choice; thereby growing the number of events, and recognising the unique needs of the event sites, local community and surrounding environment.
-These Guidelines and our event facilitation framework enable the City of Adelaide to curate the city events calendar, supporting programming that minimises disruption to daily life.
+The approaches outlined in these Guidelines aim to strike a balance between promoting our city event sites as venues of choice; thereby growing the number of events, and recognising the unique needs of the event sites, local community and surrounding environment.